To find out more information on our Board of Trustees, please click the links below.

 Allan Colin Campbell Lapsley OVRM TD DL

-Allan Lapsley became Chairman of the Poppyscotland Board of Trustees in December 2016, having been on the Board (and it’s predecessor the Scottish Advisory Committee) since 2012.
+Allan Lapsley has been on the Board (and it’s predecessor the Scottish Advisory Committee) since 2012, and was Chairman of the Poppyscotland Board of Trustees from December 2016 - June 2019.
 He joined the Torridon Group as a Director in 1976 after qualifying in Business Studies.
 In 2004 he was appointed as a Deputy Lieutenant of the City of Glasgow.
 He is a member of the Merchant House of the City of Glasgow and is a 10th generation member of the Trades House of Glasgow.
 In 2007 he became the Deputy Chairman and a Vice Chairman (Military) of Lowland Reserve Forces and Cadets Association.

 Allan joined the Territorial Army in 1973, was a Staff Officer at both 52 (Lowland) Brigade and HQ Scotland.
 He commanded 32 (Scottish) Signal Regiment (Volunteers) from 1996 to 1999 and then moved to HQ Scotland / 2nd Division as SO1 G1.
 In 2001 he was promoted becoming Colonel TA, TA & Reserves MCM Division, at the APC and was involved in organizing the first of the compulsory mobilizations of the Reserves for OP TELICs 1 to 4.
 He is a qualified adjudication officer for determining appeals and has made a number of operational visits.
 From 2004 -07 he was the Deputy Commander of 51 (Scottish) Brigade and from 2007 – 09 he worked for GOC 2nd Division as a projects officer.
 In September 2009 he assumed the post as the Regimental Colonel TA for the Royal Corps of Signals.
 He was awarded the Queen’s Volunteer Reserves Medal in the 1999 New Year Honours List.
 In June 2008 he was appointed as Honorary Colonel of 32 (Scottish) Signal Regiment (Volunteers) and in March 2010 he was appointed as Honorary Colonel of Glasgow and Strathclyde Universities Officer Training Corps.